hansen942/trip-reports/docs/tatoosh-paradise-3-29-25/contents.md

 We considered Crystal but ultimately decided to go for the Tatoosh on Saturday with the plan being to then spend the night and then perhaps tour on the Paradise Glacier on Sunday as west winds were expected but the glacier should be somewhat in the lee.
 The forecast called for 10 to 16 inches in the Tatoosh and 14 to 20 at Paradise so it sounded like a good time and with a crew of 7 it would be a party!

-The forecast was for only a moderate avalanche hazard with wind slabs a possibility but a very low likelihood of a large wet slab also looming over us.
+The forecast was for only a moderate avalanche hazard with wind slabs a possibility but with a very low likelihood of a large wet slab also looming over us.
 We looked at Gabriel's [Tatoosh Run List](https://caltopo.com/m/BM0CB) and targeted some lower-angle runs on glades and bowls that would avoid overhead hazard where wet slabs could potentially trigger naturally.

 ## Tatoosh Tour